 - Nortek, Inc. in its $2.8 billion merger with Melrose Industries PLC

-- ENGIE North America Inc. (f/k/a GDF SUEZ Energy North America, Inc.) in its $1.2 billion sale of FirstLight Power Resources Holdings, Inc. to Public Sector Pension Investment Board and the $3.3 billion sale (and related reorganization) of its portfolio of electric generating plants in Texas, New England, and the Mid-Atlantic, to Dynegy Inc.
+- ENGIE North America Inc. (f/k/a GDF SUEZ Energy North America, Inc.) in its $1.2 billion sale of FirstLight Power Resources Holdings, Inc. to PSP Investments and the $3.3 billion sale (and related reorganization) of its portfolio of electric generating plants in Texas, New England and the Mid-Atlantic to Dynegy Inc.

 - Home Loan Servicing Solutions, Ltd. in its $1.4 billion sale to New Residential Investment Corp.